bjam24/agh-models-in-credit-and-operational-risk/README.md

 # Models in credit and operational risk
 ## Description
-This project was made for the Models in credit and operational risk course at the AGH UST in 2022.
+This project and exercises were made for the Models in credit and operational risk course at the AGH UST in 2022.
 All provided methods are from sratch as a result of my work after hours, when I was solving given tasks (topics).

 ## Topics